TGAC/COPO-documentation/help/faq.rst

         **Approval date displayed in the 'Approval Date' column of the samples data table**

-     In the example above, the sample record is associated with :abbr:`BGE (Biodiversity Genomics Europe)`
+     In the example above, the sample record is associated with both :abbr:`BGE (Biodiversity Genomics Europe)` and SANGER (Sanger Institute) (associated) project types.
+A :abbr:`BGE (Biodiversity Genomics Europe)` sample manager has accepted the sample record, which is reflected in the **Approval Date** column in the data table.
+The record is highlighted in amber to indicate that it is still awaiting acceptance from another sample manager.

      .. raw:: html